-In the face of employee outrage, Microsoft’s GitHub scrambles to defends its new ICE contract
+In the face of employee outrage, Microsoft’s GitHub scrambles to defend its new ICE contract

 “While ICE does manage immigration law enforcement, including the policies that both GitHub and Microsoft are on record strongly opposing, they are also on the front lines of fighting human trafficking, child exploitation, terrorism and transnational crime, gang violence, money laundering, intellectual property theft, and cybercrime,” Friedman writes.

-GitHub intends to lobby to change current immigration policy, and to that end has pledged $500,000 to non-profit groups working to support immigrant groups.
+GitHub intends to lobby to change current immigration policy, and to that end has pledged $500,000 to nonprofit groups working to support immigrant groups.
 The company is also encouraging groups within GitHub to donate their time and resources to “causes in support of humane immigration policies and migrant rights.”

 Today, after the email began circulating online, Friedman posted the email’s contents to The GitHub Blog.
 Fight for the Future’s Greer tells Fast Company that while GitHub leadership is clearly made up of thoughtful people, they’ve badly stumbled with their rationalization of the ICE contract.

-“It’s fine to weigh the impacts of various decisions, but in this case there is a clear and organized call from immigrants rights organizations for tech companies to stop providing the operational backbone that ICE uses to violate human rights,” says Greer.
+“It’s fine to weigh the impacts of various decisions, but in this case there is a clear and organized call from immigrants’ rights organizations for tech companies to stop providing the operational backbone that ICE uses to violate human rights,” says Greer.
 “Making donations and excuses doesn’t change that.
 They should listen to the people most affected by ICE’s policies and just cancel the contract.”

-Jacinta Gonzalez, a senior campaign organizer at the Latinx digital rights and grassroots hub, says that Github’s leadership is repeating the same tired arguments heard from tech CEOs at Palantir, Microsoft, Amazon, Chef, and other firms doing work for ICE.
+Jacinta Gonzalez, a senior campaign organizer at the Latinx digital rights and grassroots hub Mijente, says that Github’s leadership is repeating the same tired arguments heard from tech CEOs at Palantir, Microsoft, Amazon, Chef, and other firms doing work for ICE.

-“They all say they care about immigrants, they all point to their history caring for immigrants, they all vow to donate money for immigrants rights—and then when it comes time to actually stop collaborating with a regime engaged in a wholesale war against immigrants, they waffle and say it’s better to have a seat at the table,” says Gonzalez.
+“They all say they care about immigrants, they all point to their history caring for immigrants, they all vow to donate money for immigrants’ rights—and then when it comes time to actually stop collaborating with a regime engaged in a wholesale war against immigrants, they waffle and say it’s better to have a seat at the table,” says Gonzalez.
 “This is wrong.
 None of the tech CEOs who sat down with Trump after he got elected made a difference in the policies we see enacted today.
 Why would continued engagement yield anything different in the future?
 They’re deluding themselves, and we’re proud of the workers at these companies who see past the prevarication of their executives and see to the heart of the issue: If you work for ICE, you’re upholding this regime.”

 In the open letter, Github employees said that the company had little to show for its seat at the bargaining table over the last two years.
 “We implore GitHub to immediately cancel its contract with ICE, no matter the cost,” they wrote.
 “Now is the time to take a stand, or be complicit.”